Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

 \section{Introduction}

-Clustering has many important applications in real world~\cite{jain2010data}.
-An important type of clustering problems is called ``center-based clustering'', such as the well-known {\em $k$-center/median/means} clustering problems~\cite{awasthi2014center}.
+Clustering has many important applications in real world~\citep{jain2010data}.
+An important type of clustering problems is called ``center-based clustering'', such as the well-known {\em $k$-center/median/means} clustering problems~\citep{awasthi2014center}.
 In general, a center-based clustering problem aims to find $k$ cluster centers so as to minimize the induced clustering cost.
-For example, the $k$-center clustering problem is to minimize the maximum distance from the input data to the set of cluster centers~\cite{hochbaum1985best,G85}; the $k$-median (means) clustering problem is to minimize the average (squared) distance~\cite{lloyd1982least,li2016approximating}.

-But in practice our datasets often contain the outliers which could seriously destroy the final clustering results~\cite{chandola2009anomaly}.
-A key obstacle is that the outliers can be arbitrarily located in the space. {\em Outlier removal} is a topic that in fact has been extensively studied before~\cite{chandola2009anomaly}.
-The existing outlier removal methods (like DBSCAN~\cite{ester1996density}) yet cannot simply replace the center-based clustering with outliers approaches, since we often need to use the obtained cluster centers to represent the data or perform other tasks for data mining and machine learning ({\em e.g.,} data compression and data selection in large-scale machine learning~\cite{DBLP:conf/iclr/SenerS18,DBLP:conf/iclr/AshZK0A20,DBLP:conf/iclr/ColemanYMMBLLZ20}).
+But in practice our datasets often contain outliers which can seriously destroy the final clustering results~\citep{georgogiannis2016robust}.
+A key obstacle is that the outliers can be arbitrarily located in the space. {\em Outlier removal} is a topic that has been extensively studied before~\citep{chandola2009anomaly}.
+The existing outlier removal methods (like DBSCAN~\citep{ester1996density,bhattacharjee2021survey}) yet cannot simply replace the center-based clustering with outliers approaches, since we often need to use the obtained cluster centers to represent the data or perform other tasks, {\em e.g.,} data compression and data selection for large-scale machine learning~\citep{DBLP:conf/iclr/SenerS18,coleman2020selection}.

 Clustering with outliers can be viewed as a generalization of the vanilla clustering problems, however, the presence of arbitrary outliers makes the problems to be much more challenging.
-In particular, it may result in a potentially challenging \textbf{combinatorial optimization problem}: suppose $z$ is the number of outliers and $n$ is the total number of input data items ($z<n$); to optimize the clustering cost, at first glance we should consider an exponentially large number ${n\choose z}$ of different possible cases.
-Therefore, even for their approximate solutions, most existing quality-guaranteed algorithms have super-linear time complexities.
-So a number of sampling methods have been proposed for reducing their complexities (a detailed introduction on prior work is shown in Section~\ref{sec-prior}).
+In particular, the problem of clustering with outliers is often a challenging combinatorial optimization problem~\citep{charikar2001algorithms,gupta2017local}.
+Even for their approximate solutions, most existing quality-guaranteed algorithms have super-linear time complexities.
+So a number of sampling methods have been proposed for reducing their complexities.
 Namely, we take a small sample (uniformly or non-uniformly) from the input and run an existing approximation algorithm on the sample.